Sarlianth/fingerprint-auth/README.md

 2. Open the Android project using Android Studio IDE
 3. Setup an emulator or any hardware device that is running the supported android version
 4. Run/Deploy to the target device of your choice
- - Optionally you can download the .apk file and install it on any android phone that runs supported android version
+ - Optionally you can download the .apk file (from this repository) and install it on any android phone that runs supported android version

 ## Functionality